floodyberry/chacha-opt/README.md

  * `--debug`: Builds with no optimization and debugging symbols enbaled
  * `--disable-as`: Do not use external assembly
  * `--force-32bits`: Build for 32bits regardless of underlying system
+ * `--force-64bits`: Build for 64bits regardless of underlying system
  * `--generic`: Alias for --disable-as, forces a generic build
  * `--pic`: Pass `-fPIC` to the compiler.
 If you are using `LOAD_VAR_PIC` properly, all assembler will be PIC safe by default.
 This is required for shared builds
  * `--strict`: Use strict compiler flags for C